ONSdigital/application-profile/README.md

 CSVW metadata can be used to drive a user interface for users to discover metadata.
 Linked data is not a specification, it is a set of practices for providing a data infrastructure of shared data across the web.
 Linked data provides us with the opportunity to exploit open data on the web, in applications.

-Linked data is powered by technologies such as RDF,OWL,SKOS, and SPARQL.
+Linked data is powered by technologies such as RDF, OWL, SKOS, and SPARQL.
 CSVW standard is used to make a machine-readable definition of how to interpret the a CSV file, this is done by a JSON file.
 .

 ## Specifications used